How to Deal with Digital Dementia?

 - Posture.
 It is important to maintain a normal one while spending time on the computer, especially when using them all day.

 - Read a book.
-Reading an actual book instead of a tablet improves memory retention.
+Reading a book rather than a tablet improves memory retention.

 - Don’t forget to shut down your WiFi modem and router before sleeping.
 You will probably not do this every night, but if you don’t want the radiation to continue reaching you when you’re not even using the device, you should!

-- Try to manage available time more efficiently and with a certain goal set in mind!
+- Try to handle the time available more effectively and with a specific objective in mind!
 Some time management techniques could help with that!

-Finally, we can conclude that users rely on their smartphone to remember even the smallest information, which means that forgetfulness has surged.
-After learning what Digital Dementia is, ask yourself, do you or some of your relatives have the symptoms, and then try to follow the tips written before.
-And try to use your smartphones less for the things you could do without it – the first step of avoiding dementia.
+After learning what Digital Dementia is, ask yourself, do you or some of your relatives have the symptoms, and then try to follow the tips from the article.
+And also, try to use your smartphones less for the things you could do without it – the first step of avoiding dementia.

 More from our blog